brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 there are four: two for output and two for input.

-There is nothing compact/efficient about these connectors: approximately one pin for every key on the typewriter.
+There is nothing compact/efficient about these connectors: two pins for every key on the
+typewriter: one to generate the keystroke (output) and one to detect it (input).
 This is the ultimate parallel port.

 One less obvious thing to note: two pins on the output connector provide access to the "interlock"